strapi/strapi/docs/3.0.0-beta.x/concepts/webhooks.md

 ## Available events

-By default strapi webhook can be trigger by the following events:
+By default Strapi webhooks can be triggered by the following events:

 | Name           | Description                                     |
 | -------------- | ----------------------------------------------- |